What is a lot in Forex and how to calculate trading volume?

 How to calculate trading sizeLots in Forex

 When making a trading decision, it's important to manage your risks.
-Most risk management strategies are simple to follow.
+Most risk management strategies are quite simple to follow.
 Most professional traders never risk more than 1 to 5 % of their trading capital.
-But how to calculate the trading size?
-How much lot should you trade, your risks to be around 1 % of your trading capital?
-The calculations are not that difficult.
+But how do you calculate the trading size?
+How many lots should you trade for your risks to be around 1 % of your trading capital?
+The calculations are not that difficult if we consider the example below:

-Let’s imagine that a trader has just opened 1 standard lot for USD/JPY.
-What this means is that they want to buy 100,000 Yen worth of dollars.
+Let’s imagine a trader has just opened 1 standard lot for USD/JPY.
+What this means is that they want to buy dollars using 100,000 Yen.

 Let’s say that the exchange rate is 1.3, meaning 1 JPY = 1.3 USD (this is not the real exchange rate of USD/JPY).

-So, upon opening this trade, the trader will be given a trading volume which is calculated with the following formula.
+So, upon opening this position, the trader will be trading a volume which is calculated using the following formula:

 {Lot size x exchange rate} = trading volume

-So in the case of our example, the formula would work like this.
+Therefore, in the case of our example, the formula would work thusly:

 Trading volume = {100,000 × 1.3}

-You can manually calculate the trade size and risks to rewards when you know potential profit target in pips as well as stop loss target.
-You can also use trading calculators that are offered by majority of Forex brokers.
-What's great about cTrader platform, is that the calculation is automatic.
-Which means that you simply fill in the amount of pips, and it will display your risks and rewards in terms of money.
+You can manually calculate the trade size and the risk to rewards ratio when you know the potential profit target in pips, as well as the stop loss target.
+You can also use trading calculators that are offered by the majority of Forex brokers.
+What's great about the cTrader platform is that the calculation is done automatically.
+This means that you simply fill in the amount of pips, and it will display your risks and rewards in terms of money.
 Then you can adjust the trading lots to fit your trading strategy.

-Understanding the meaning of lot in Forex is essential as it helps traders to place right sized trading orders.
+Understanding the meaning of a lot in Forex is essential as it helps traders place right-sized orders.

 Lot terms and their usage

 You will meet lots in various contexts.
-Let's discuss each to better understand lot meaning in Forex.
+Let's discuss each to better understand the meaning of a lot in Forex:

 • Round turn lot